AriFordsham/GHCWiki/working-conventions/git.md

 ### Using the reflog

 Eventually when working in the repository, you'll invariably do something on accident that will delete work.
+Or maybe not delete your work - perhaps you simply want to "undo that thing you just did a minute ago".
 If you have never committed the changes, then you're out of luck (commit often, commit early - even locally!)
 But have you ever done something like:

 - Accidentally lost a commit, by deleting a branch?
 - Accidentally lost a commit through rebasing?
 - Amended a commit (`git commit --amend`), only to find out you broke it, and you want to *undo* the amendment?
 - Accidentally overwrote a branch with dangerous operation, like `git push --force`?

-**The reflog can save you from all of these, and more**.
+While you may think all hope is lost, **the reflog can save you from all of these, and more**.
 In short, the reflog *is a log that records every modification which Git tracks*.
 To understand that, first understand this: despite its appearance, the Git data model has a core tenant: *it is immutable - data is never deleted, only new copies can be made* (the only exception is when garbage collection deletes nodes which have no outstanding references - much like our own GC!)
 Not even a rebase - which can rewrite the history - can actually delete old data.

 Second, we need to understand an **important part of `git checkout`**: the purpose of `checkout` is *not* to switch branches.
 Checkout, roughly speaking, **allows you to check out your tree to any state, revision, or copy in the history**.
 You don't have to checkout to a branch: you can checkout to a commit from 3 weeks ago, a commit that *does not exist on a branch*, or a completely empty branch with nothing in common.
 You can checkout the entire tree, or you could checkout an individual file, or a single directory.
 The point being: **checkout takes you to a state in the history.**